Data-Science-2Like/cite-worth-with-section-info/README.md

    - `citation_text`: List of all citation text in this sentence

 ## Pretrained models
-We releases two pretrained models from the paper, available in the [HuggingFace model hub](https://huggingface.co/copenlu).
+Dustin Wright and Isabelle Augenstein released two pretrained models from their paper ["CiteWorth: Cite-Worthiness Detection for Improved Scientific Document Understanding"](https://arxiv.org/abs/2105.10912), available in the [HuggingFace model hub](https://huggingface.co/copenlu).
 The two models are:
  - `copenlu/citebert`: SciBERT trained on citation detection and masked language modeling from CiteWorth data
  - `copenlu/citebert-cite-only`: SciBERT trained on citation detection only from CiteWorth data

 ## Environment setup
-We recommend using Anaconda to create your environment.
+It is recommended to use Anaconda to create your environment.
 After installing conda, run the following to create the environment.
 ```[bash]
 $ conda env create -f environment.yml python=3.8
 $ conda activate citeworth